Alternative Education

 • Our tailored education offer includes the opportunity to gain recognised qualifications, with a strong focus on developing key skills such as teamwork, functional skills, and emotional awareness.
 Each young person receives a progress report during their programme, as well as a comprehensive End of Programme Outcomes Report.
 This includes data on improvements in areas such as wellbeing, confidence, teamwork, and more.

-• At the end of their programme, each young person receives accredited qualification(s) where applicable, a personal reference, and the SLTH Employability & Horsemanship Skills Certificate.
+• At the end of a programme, each young person receives accredited qualification(s) where applicable, a personal reference, and the SLTH Employability and Horsemanship Skills Certificate.
 They’ll also be awarded a rosette to recognise their achievement and participation.

 • Any student can benefit from SLTH services.
-The most important thing when selecting students to bring to SLTH if bringing a group is to choose students that can gel as a group.
+The most important thing when selecting students to bring to SLTH, if bringing a group, is to choose students who can gel as a group.
 Programmes are less successful when there is a lot of variation of need and age within a group.